Risk Index Tool for on-farm nutrient management

 • a heatmap that shows hotspot areas of nitrogen loss risk.

-N.B.: The RIT will not provide a kg of nitrogen number.
+N.B.: The RIT does not provide a figure for kg of nitrogen.

 This will enable land managers to determine how land and practice management decisions impact nitrogen-loss risk.
 Areas of higher nitrogen-loss risk may need more work to improve freshwater outcomes.